josephearl/website/content/post/100-miles-an-hour-pagespeed.md

 In [a previous post](/post/static-sites-performance/) I covered my efforts to improve the PageSpeed ranking of my site.

-Earlier today I finally achieved a perfect 100/100 PageSpeed score on Desktop.
+Today I achieved a perfect 100/100 PageSpeed score on Desktop.

 ![PageSpeed Insights 100/100 score for https://www.josephearl.co.uk on Deskop](/images/100-miles-an-hour-pagespeed.png)